squesadag2000/Healthcare-Analytics-SQL-Project/README.md

 3. Go to the **"Execute SQL"** tab
 4. Open `healthcare_project.sql`, copy all content and paste it
 5. Click **▶ Execute all** (or press `F5`)
-6. Run any individual query by selecting it and pressing `F5`

 ---